[To show Himself strong on our behalf]

-I’m starting to regret that I started “Captain’s Blog,” (for the most part because it’s flight pattern has taken on a rather negative vibe.
-I don’t like that it’s starting to sound more like “The Chronicles of an Emo.”) yet I’m also too stubborn to trash the whole kit and caboodle or stop blogging the details of this cautious tale.
+I’m starting to regret that I started “Captain’s Blog,” Weather conditions have thrown my flight pattern off.
+I don’t enjoy that it’s starting to sound more like “The Chronicles of an Emo,” yet I’m also too stubborn to trash the whole kit and caboodle or stop blogging the details of this cautious tale.
 (Something like that.)

-As we stood up at the front of the church Pastor Mark was singing “Come to the Altar.” and for whatever reason that song hit me square in the heart.
+As we stood up at the front of the church Pastor Mark was singing “Come to the Altar.” and for whatever reason this song hit me square in the heart.
 I hate crying in public.
-I guess I still have some insecurities about being vulnerable.
-Yet it was nice to be prayed for, and it’s always nice to hear someone say “I’ll continue to pray for you.”
+I guess I still have some insecurities about being vulnerable, yet it was nice to be prayed for and it’s always nice to hear someone say “I’ll continue to pray for you.”

-Once upon a time I assumed prayer just wasn’t my thing, and that it wasn’t a skill I’d acquired.
+Once upon a time I assumed prayer just wasn’t my thing and that it wasn’t a skill I’d acquired.
 (Silly right?
 I complicate things.
 I overthink things too).

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy–think about such things.” –Philippians 4:8

-Andrew has a tendency to lose sight of those lovely and praiseworthy things far more often than I do.
-So that verse is my reminder to him not to get stuck there.
-(Apparently we were both receiving that reminder yesterday, as well as a bit of encouragement that my own efforts of encouragement don’t always fall as flat as I tend to assume they do).
+Andrew has a tendency to lose sight of those lovely and praiseworthy things far more often than I do, so this is my reminder to him not to get stuck there.
+(Apparently, we were both receiving this reminder yesterday, as well as a bit of encouragement that my own efforts of encouragement don’t always fall as flat as I tend to assume they do).

 “For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose hearts are loyal to Him.” –2 Chronicles 16:9

-Next post—> Seeking the Light
+Next post in this series—> Seeking the Light

-Next post—> Seeking the Light
+Next post in this series—> Seeking the Light